Identifying the Desired Word Suggestion in Simultaneous Audio

-In another experiment, Egan et al. confirmed the results found by Cherry~\cite{cherry-recognition} that participants were better able to understand the target message when the two messages were played in opposite ears instead of the same ear.
+In another experiment, Egan et al. confirmed the results found by Cherry~\cite{cherry-recognition} that participants could understand the target message better if the two messages were played in opposite ears instead of the same ear.

 Brungart~\cite{brungart-masking} conducted experiments using phrases that contained one of eight call signs, followed by one of four colors, and finally one of eight numbers.
 Two phrases were played simultaneously, and participants were instructed to listen for a target phrase with a particular call sign and report the corresponding color and number.
 The author varied the speakers of the target phrase and the other masking phrase.
 They found participants were able to perform better when the speakers were of different sexes.
 Participants performed the worst when the same speaker was used for both the target and masking phrases, and performance was between these two extremes when the phrases were spoken by different speakers of the same sex.
 Further work by Darwin et al.~\cite{darwin-fundamental} attribute this performance difference to the combination of differences in vocal tract length and fundamental frequency between speakers.